dennycd/algorithmbox/README.md

 ## AlgorithmBox

-A metaheuristic algorithm development framework for solving discrete optimization problems.
+AlgorithmBox is a metaheuristic algorithm development framework for solving discrete optimization problems.